JonBa85/Java-container/README.md

 **Step 1**

-Use docker to pull apache couchdb image.
+Use docker to download an apache couchdb image.
 ```
 docker pull apache/couchdb:1.7.1
 ```